complete verse (Proverbs 16:3)

 • Chichewa Contempary Chichewa translation, 2002/2016:

-and you have caused that I should be an abomination to them.”
+for You yourself you taught me.”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 • Newari: